abigailstone/SAMnotate/README.md

 ```
 python3 resize_rotate.py /path/to/your/images /path/to/output
 ```
 The two command line arguments are the path to your input folder and a path to an empty directory where you want to store your resized images.
 Don't just over-write your images!!!
-I wrote this quickly and didn't put anything in here that lets you go "back", so if you mis-click you'll want to run it again on the parts where you made a mistake.

-The script will open a window displaying each image.
-If it needs to be rotated (i.e. the resizing makes it look super distorted), press `r` while you're in the image display window.
-It'll pop open another window showing the rotated version.
-If it looks good, press `q` while the window is selected.
-If no rotation is necessary, press `q` to move to the next image.
+The script will detect if an image needs to be rotated, and will then rotate and resize as necessary.

 ### Segment Annotations